frederic-perez/AmE-dictionary/data/dictionary.md

 __wholistic__ _adj_ A variant spelling of holistic.
 __Wholly Molly__
 __wholly__ _adv_ :pencil2::three::hammer: _Something wholly different._ _A problem that is wholly unnecessary._
+__whom__ _pron_ The objective form of who, used when who is not the subject of its own clause: _whom did you say you had seen?; he can’t remember whom he saw._
 __whoop-de-do__ _n_
 __whoop<sup>1</sup>__ _n_ :two::hammer:
 __whoop<sup>2</sup>__ _v_ :three::hammer: (whooped) _He can whoop him with a switch._